epochtalk/epochtalk/README.md

 ### 2) SSL and Nginx setup

-Install an SSL cert and edit the nginx .conf file (located /etc/nginx/default.conf) with server info and SLL cert info
+Install an SSL cert and edit the nginx .conf file (located /etc/nginx/default.conf) with server info and SSL cert info

 #### 3) Change directories and install dependencies using [yarn](https://yarnpkg.com)
 ```sh